 Postponement of the starting date for study, which guarantees the student a place in a particular course for a nominated length of time, usually one year.

 The academic title you get when you complete a course of study.
 For example: Bachelor Degree, Master's Degree.

 Shorter option for undergraduate study.
 Can be done alone or in combination with another degree.

 A student who is an Australian citizen or permanent resident, New Zealand citizen, or holder of an Australian Permanent Humanitarian Visa.

 Year 12 students have the opportunity to study first-year university subjects as part of their VCE program.
 This may give them eventual credit at tertiary level.

 The process a student follows when they formally accept their offer of a place in a course.

-A collection of academic departments of similar disciplines grouped together.
+An academic division within a university, focused on a specific subject area.
 Monash has 10 faculties.
 For example, the Faculty of Business and Economics.